How long is a Title Loan? Perhaps a better question is “How Long should a Title Loan be for?”

 Some lenders are making these loans with longer terms (lengths), which is not necessarily a good thing.
 Longer loans mean more interest payments.
 In some cases this can result in an excessive loan.

 Car Title Loan Length in Online Title Loan Articles

 Unfortunately finding accurate and factual information about car title loans online can be challenging and confusing.
-Many, if not the majority, of online articles about title loans that are written and published by title loan competitors (like Credit Card related companies) say that title loans are 30 days long with very high (300% APR) interest rates.
+Many of online articles about title loans that are written and published by title loan competitors (like Credit Card related companies) say that title loans are 30 days long with very high (300% APR) interest rates.